Cast Love Island 2020 | Meet the participants in the winter lineup - Mash Viral

 Instagram: @leanneamaning

-Fiery Leanne – who once competed at Miss Ghana UK – is looking for a sturdy man who probably looks something like Gerard Butler.
+Fiery Leanne – who once competed at Miss Ghana UK – is looking for a robust man who is likely to see something in the direction of Gerard Butler.
 She described herself as “unpredictable” and will definitely cause a stir in the villa.

 Read more about Leanne here.